-Sukharev, O. (2011), Institutional Change, Efficiency and Structure of Economy, Lambert Academic Publishing, Berlin: Saarbrucken, Germany.
+Sukharev O. Institutional Change.
+Efficiency and Structure of Economy. - Lambert Academic Publishing, 2011.

-Sukharev, O. S. (2009), The theory of economic efficiency, Finances and Statistics, Moscow.
+Sukharev O.S.
+The theory of economic efficiency. - Moscow: Finances and Statistics, 2009.

-Williamson, O. E. (1975), Markets and Hierarchies: Analysis and Antitrust Implications, N.Y: Free Press
+Williamson O.E.
+Markets and Hierarchies:

+Analysis and Antitrust Implications, 1975.
 Williamson O.E.
-(1985), The Economic Institutions of Capitalism, Implications, N.Y.-London, Collier Macmillan Publishers
+The Economic Institutions of Capitalism, 1985

 Williamson O.E.
-(1991), The Nature of the Firm: Origins, Evolution, and Development (by Editor O. Williamson and co-edited with Sidney Winter), Implications, New York: Oxford University Press.
+The Nature of the Firm: Origins, Evolution, and Development (co-edited with Sidney Winter), 1991.

 Williamson O.E.
-(2002), "The Theory of the Firm as Governance Structure: From Choice to Contract", Journal of Economic Perspectives, Vol. 1, No 3, pp. 171-195.
+The Theory of the Firm as Governance Structure: From Choice to Contract// Journal of Economic Perspectives, 2002 16 (3): 171-195.